truenas/middleware/docs/userguide/index.rst

 Managing Jails
 ~~~~~~~~~~~~~~

-To view and configure the added jails, click Jails → View all Jails.
-In the example shown in Figure 13.2b, four jails have been created and the list entry
+To view and configure the added jails, click :menuselection:`Jails --> View all Jails`.
+In the example shown in Figure 13.2b, four jails have been created and
-for the jail named *pluginjail* has been clicked.
+the list entry for the jail named *pluginjail* has been clicked.

 **Figure 13.2b: Created Jails Added to the GUI**